RealTreasury/personal-inventory-tracker/readme.txt

 * Custom post type for inventory items.
 * REST API for integrations or front-end updates.
 * Client-side OCR for extracting items from receipts.
-* CSV import and export of inventory data.
 * Cron-based reorder reminders.

 == Requirements ==